How verification works

 A real browser tries it for you

 Here's what "the AI tries it out" actually means.
-Specnote opens a real web browser and replays your scenario from start to finish, like a person — opening the address, typing into fields, pressing buttons, and moving to the next screen.
+Specnote opens a real web browser and replays your test from start to finish, like a person — opening the address, typing into fields, pressing buttons, and moving to the next screen.
 This is called a full replay.

 The browser runs in the same kind of environment a person sees on screen, so you get a result as close as possible to "doing it with my own eyes."